 4. Delegation

 Leaders get to know staff, skill sets, and communication styles by spending time with their team.
 They need to build a trusting relationship so they can effectively delegate, according to Nurse.com.
-While some leaders may feel that delegating is a sign of weakness or laziness, it is in fact a sign of a strong leader.
+While some leaders may feel that delegating is a sign of weakness or laziness, it is, in fact, a sign of a strong leader.
 There’s an old saying, “If your unit or department can run without you, you have done your job.”
-Leaders (and nurses) who try and take on everything by themselves often struggle to get things done and become overwhelmed, negatively impacting the entire team.
+Leaders (and nurses) who try to take on everything by themselves often struggle to get things done and become overwhelmed, negatively impacting the entire team.

-Delegation does not always mean a transfer of the complete responsibility, but instead instilling trust in a teammate.
-Jennifer M. Barrow and Sandeep Sharma, authors of Nursing Five Rights of Delegation suggest knowing and using the five rights of delegation — right tasks, right circumstances, right person, right supervision, right direction along with communication — for effective delegation.
+Delegation does not always mean transferring the complete responsibility but instilling trust in a teammate.
+Jennifer M. Barrow and Sandeep Sharma, authors of Nursing Five Rights of Delegation, suggest knowing and using the five rights of delegation — right tasks, right circumstances, right person, right supervision, right direction along with communication — for effective delegation.

 5. Constructive Feedback

 Leaders look for opportunities to deliver feedback on their team’s performance.
-To provide effective feedback, be sure to offer specific examples/suggestions without overly praising or overly criticizing.
+To provide effective feedback, offer specific examples/suggestions without overly praising or criticizing.
 While feedback like “You did great today!” or “Good job!” may feel good, it does not tell the person why they did well and can make it hard to pinpoint exactly what needs to be repeated in the future.

 Use “I” statements instead of “you” statements.
 Focus on the person’s work, not the person themselves.
 This allows the person to separate their self-esteem from their work, which helps improve confidence and prevent burnout.